Skip to main content

 • Cost: What this item costs you as the contractor.

-• Per Unit of Measurement: What is the unit you want this item to be calculated at; per square (SQ), per bundle (BDL), per foot (LF), Each (EA).
+• Unit of Measurement: What is the unit you want this item to be calculated at; per square (SQ), per bundle (BDL), per foot (LF), Each (EA).

 • Coverage: How many units of the selected measurement(s) one of this item can cover.

-• Waste Factor: The additional percentage added to the quantity before rounding up, to ensure you have enough to account for waste/errors.
-Be careful not to stack this with a waste factor on sub-calculations, which can lead to compound waste factor errors.
+• Waste Factor: The additional percentage added to the quantity before rounding up, to ensure you have enough material to account for waste or errors.
+You can choose from:

 • Rename the item.

-Step 1: Entering a Descriptive Label
+Step 1: Entering a Label

 • Landmark Pro - Color